jazzcodes/GWPy2021/README.md

-# PythonTrainingHW2021
+# GWPy2021
-This project contains all the assignments of the Python Training 2021
+This project contains Python use cases.